-Chaeson National Park Trekking Area
+The Chaeson National Park Trekking Area

-Chaeson National Parks has hot springs which are the main attraction of the park.
-There are several waterfalls such as the Chaeson waterfall which is six-tiered.
+Chaeson National Parks has hot springs close to the headquarters and park acommodation, which are the main attraction of the park.
+In that area there are several waterfalls such as the Chaeson waterfall, which has six levels.
 Less visited falls are the Mae Peak, Mae Koon and Mae Mawn Falls.
 The park also has numerous cave systems including Pha-ngam, Mor, Luang and Loug Kae, which are seldom visited.

 There are two types of forest on the mountain: Deciduous forest below about 1,000 m elevation and evergreen forest above.
 The deciduous is further divided into two kinds, deciduous dipterocarp-oak forest in the driest areas and mixed evergreen, deciduous forest along streams and gullies.
 Common species are trees of the families Dipterocarpaceae, Fagaceae and Magnoliaceae.

-Animal species in the Park include serow, barking deer, mouse deer, Siamese Hare, Malayan flying lemur, langur, macaque, golden cat, porcupine, treeshrew and wild boar.
+Animal species prevalent in the Park allegedly include serow, barking deer, mouse deer, Siamese Hare, Malayan flying lemur, langur, macaque, golden cat, porcupine, treeshrew and wild boar.
 Don’t count on seeing any of these though.

 On the way, you can visit the Tok Teen Royal Project, definitely worth a visit.